pantheon-systems/documentation/source/content/guides/backups/04-restore-from-backup.md

 ## Restore Process Time

-Three separate workflow process are triggered in the dashboard when the **Restore** button is clicked.
+Three separate workflow processes are triggered in the dashboard when the **Restore** button is clicked.
 A process runs for code, database, and files (assets such as media files, images, or other attachments).
 The workflows may complete at different times.

 There is no way to determine specifically how long any one restore job will take, as it varies per site.
 The usual factor that extends the restore process is the *count*, or number of files in the codebase or files backup.
 Sites with 10,000 files or more can take over an hour to restore, though this is not a strict ratio as individual file sizes also affect process time.